-Failure to follow instructions below or properly lift unit could result in unit dropping and possibly crushing operator/technician which could result in death or serious injury, and equipment or property-only damage.
 Ensure that all the lifting equipment used is properly rated for the weight of the unit being lifted.
 Each of the cables (chains or slings), hooks, and shackles used to lift the unit must be capable of supporting the entire weight of the unit.
 Lifting cables (chains or slings) may not be of the same length.
 Adjust as necessary for even unit lift.
+Other lifting arrangements could cause equipment or property damage.
+Failure to follow instructions above or properly lift unit could result in unit dropping and possibly crushing operator/ technician which could result in death or serious injury.

-A Rigging illustration and Center-of-Gravity dimensional data table is shown in Figure 16, p.
-25. Refer to the typical unit operating weights table before proceeding.
+A Rigging illustration and Center-of-Gravity dimensional data table is shown in Figure 15, p.
+23. Refer to the typical unit operating weights table before proceeding.

-- 1. Remove all drill screws fastening wood protection to metal base rail.
-Remove all screws securing wooden protection to wooden top crate. - On 6-10 ton high efficiency units, remove wire ties from outdoor grill. - 2.
-Remove Wooden Top Crate.
+1. Remove all drill screws fastening wood protection to metal base rail.
+Remove all screws securing wooden protection to wooden top crate.

+On $7\frac{1}{2}$ -10 ton high efficiency units, remove wire ties from outdoor grill.

+2. Remove Wooden Top Crate.